r3c/creep/README.md

 ------------

 Environments are named locations pointing to the servers you'll want to deploy your project to.
-They must be specified in a JSON file named `.creep.env` and located inside the directory which contains the file you want to deploy.
+They must be specified in a JSON file named `.creep.envs` and located inside the directory which contains the file you want to deploy.
 This directory will be used as the root for your deployment meaning that all files it contains will be deployed to targer destination, preserving the same